Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Related Work

-With the rise of the LLM, the researchers start to investigate the method of using them in dataset annotation or generation.
-In the work \cite{He2023AnnoLLMML} researchers employ the ChatGPT to be an annotator with an explain-than-annotate technique.
-They compared its performance with crowdsourcing annotation and got promising results that ChatGPT goes on par with crowdsourcing.
-Regularly, researchers issue the best practices about how to get the best from the LLMs as annotators, like \cite{Alizadeh2023OpenSourceLF}.
-The LLMs are used in interesting annotation projects, like creativity dataset creation \cite{Tian2023MacGyverAL}, where the LLM produces some ideas of how to use an unrelated set of items to solve a particular task and humans only verify these ideas.
-In some cases, the LLM is used directly for dataset synthesis\cite{Ghanadian2024SociallyAS, Frei2023AnnotatedDC}.
+With the rise of the LLMs, researchers have started to investigate the method of using them in dataset annotation or generation.
+In~the work~\cite{He2023AnnoLLMML} researchers employ ChatGPT to be an annotator with an explain-than-annotate technique.
+They compared its performance with crowdsourcing annotation and obtained promising results that ChatGPT is on par with crowdsourcing.
+Regularly, researchers issue the best practices about how to obtain the best from LLMs as annotators, like in~\cite{Alizadeh2023OpenSourceLF}.
+LLMs are used in interesting annotation projects, like creativity dataset creation~\cite{Tian2023MacGyverAL}, where the LLM produces some ideas of how to use an unrelated set of items to solve a particular task, and humans only verify these ideas.
+In~some cases, the~LLM is used directly for dataset synthesis~\cite{Ghanadian2024SociallyAS, Frei2023AnnotatedDC}.